Lady and the Tramp: Plot

-In 1909, in a small town, "Jim Dear" gives his wife "Darling" (Note: Their real names are never revealed.
-They only address each other by these terms of endearment, so others - the dogs in particular - do the same.) a cocker spaniel puppy as a Christmas present.
-The puppy, named Lady, grows up pampered by her doting owners, and befriends her neighbors' dogs Jock (a Scottie) and Trusty (an elderly Bloodhound).
-Meanwhile, across town, a stray terrier-mix named Tramp spends his days wandering the streets, feeding on scraps and handouts, and causing trouble for the local dogcatcher.
+In 1909, "Jim Dear" gives his wife "Darling" (Note: Their real names are never revealed.
+They only address each other by these terms of endearment, so others – the dogs in particular – do the same.) a Cocker Spaniel puppy as a Christmas present.
+The puppy, named Lady, grows up pampered by her doting owners, and befriends her neighbors' dogs Jock (a Scottie) and Trusty (an elderly bloodhound).
+Across town, a stray terrier-mix named Tramp lives freely on the streets while avoiding the dogcatcher.

-Fleeing the angry dogcatcher after freeing his friends Peg the Pekingese and Bull the Bulldog, Tramp finds himself in Lady's neighborhood.
-He overhears a distraught Lady conversing with Jock and Trusty about her owners' suddenly distant behavior towards her.
-When Jock and Trusty deduce this is because Darling is pregnant, Tramp inserts himself into the conversation as the "voice of experience", and warns Lady that "when a baby moves in, a dog moves out".
-Annoyed, Jock drives him from the yard.
-Tramp's words cause Lady to fret throughout Darling's pregnancy, but when the baby boy arrives, she is allowed to meet and bond with him, dispelling her fears.
+After overhearing that Darling is expecting a baby, Tramp warns Lady that babies often replace household pets.
+Lady worries about losing her place in the family, but her fears ease after the baby is born and she is introduced to him.

-Later, Jim Dear and Darling take a short trip, leaving the house, Lady, and the baby in the care of Jim Dear's aunt Sarah, who brings along her two Siamese cats Si and Am.
+Later, Jim Dear and Darling take a short trip, leaving the house, Lady, and the baby in the care of Jim Dear's aunt Sarah, who hates dogs and brings along her two Siamese cats, Si and Am.
 (Note: Si and Am's speech and behavior reflects derogatory stereotypes of Asian people.
-In 2020, the Disney+ streaming service added a content warning for the film, noting that Lady and the Tramp “includes negative depictions and/or mistreatment of people or cultures” and that “these stereotypes were wrong then and are wrong now.”)
-Sarah dislikes dogs, and prohibits Lady from seeing the baby; later, the cats destroy the house, and pin the deed on Lady by pretending she injured them.
-Sarah takes Lady to the pet shop, and has a muzzle put on her; Lady panics and flees into the street, where she is pursued by three savage dogs, until Tramp intervenes to protect her.
+In 2020, the Disney+ streaming service added a content warning for the film, noting that Lady and the Tramp "includes negative depictions and/or mistreatment of people or cultures" and that "these stereotypes were wrong then and are wrong now.")
+The cats cause damage in the house and make it appear that Lady is responsible.
+Sarah takes Lady to have a muzzle fitted, but Lady escapes into the streets where she is attacked by several stray dogs.
+Tramp rescues her and later takes her around town, including a dinner at Tony’s Restaurant.
+Although Lady enjoys spending time with him, she ultimately decides her responsibility is to remain with her family.

-Tramp takes Lady to the zoo to have the muzzle removed by a beaver; he then shows Lady his owner-free lifestyle, and they explore the town.
-The kindly proprietor of Tony's Restaurant gives them a spaghetti dinner to share, before they end the evening with a walk in the park.